zowe/docs-site/docs/troubleshoot/troubleshoot-zos-certificate.md

 **Symptoms**

-The certificate appears to be correct, but the Gateway and the Discovery Service are failing to start.
-A keyring certificate used is setup which does not need a value for `password` in the `zowe.certificate.keystore.password` and `zowe.certificate.truststore.password`.
+The certificate appears to be correct, but the Gateway and the Discovery Service fail during start.
+The setup of the keyring certificate does not require a value for `password` in the `zowe.certificate.keystore.password` and `zowe.certificate.truststore.password`.

 **Solution**

 The password is only used for USS PKCS12 certificate files.
 The keyring is protected by SAF permissions.
-However in some configurations Zowe can't work with empty password value in the keyring configuration, so it is recommended to assign a value to `password` as shown in the following example:
+Note that in some configurations Zowe does not work if the password value is empty in the keyring configuration.
+We recommended that you assign a value to `password` as shown in the following example:

 **Example:**
 ```